GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 > [!TIP]
 > **This can be done in the BigQuery Metadata Curation tab.**

-3. Configure the pipeline to analyze your unstructured `gs://hackathon_data_disneyland_<YOUR_PROJECT_3DIGITS>/disneyland_brochures/` directory.
+1. Configure the pipeline to analyze your unstructured `gs://hackathon_data_disneyland_<YOUR_PROJECT_3DIGITS>/` bucket.
-4. Automatically generate and attach metadata tags (such as language, document type, target audience, and revision date) to the PDF assets, use semantic inference for better results.
+2. Automatically generate and attach metadata tags (such as language, document type, target audience, and revision date) to the PDF assets, use semantic inference for better results.

-#### **Task 6.5: ContextLookup API Integration**
+#### **Task 6.5: lookup context API Integration**

 Once your technical, business, and object storage metadata are established, wire them into your execution layer for application discovery.

-1. Utilize the ContextLookup API to fetch operational and structural context dynamically.
+1. Utilize the LookupContext API to fetch operational and structural context dynamically.
 Test the API against a standard BigQuery data asset and an AlloyDB transactional database table.
 You can use Python or a rest API
 2. Verify that the API returns detailed, low-latency context maps that an LLM agent can ingest to understand the underlying database schemas and table relationships.

 ### **Success Criteria**